 Domaine Baravéou

-We first became acquainted with Jean-Philippe Fourney through Marc Bachelet, who encouraged us to discover this small estate from his old wine school classmate in Beaune, who was making a name for himself down in the Bandol appellation.
-What we found was a man with a clear vision and the conviction to build something from the ground up.
-Not since the enormous project Jean-Louis Chave initiated in his own St. Joseph vineyards over the last decade, had we witnessed such Herculean efforts necessary to create Domaine Baravéou.
+We first became acquainted with Jean-Philippe Fourney through Marc Bachelet, who urged us to discover a new estate from an old wine school mate, making a name for himself down in Bandol.
+What we found was a man with clear vision and conviction to build something from the ground up.

 In 2001, at just 19 years old, he obtained the position of Director of Production at Chateau Vannières in La Cadière-d'Azur and moved south to gain work experience with the unique Provencal terroirs at Chateau Vannières.
 He stayed here for 12 years before landing at Domaine Tempier, where he continues to work today as Chef de Culture. (no small feat considering he’s overseeing the biodynamic cultivation of over 60 hectares of vines).